-The Epilepsy Foundation of Missouri and Kansas works to raise awareness about epilepsy and issues affecting the epilepsy community through our advocacy efforts at the local, state, and national level.
+The Epilepsy Foundation of Missouri and Kansas works to raise awareness about epilepsy and issues affecting the epilepsy community through our advocacy efforts at all levels of government.

 For more information about how you can get involved with state and federal advocacy initiatives, please contact us at firstname.lastname@example.org.